instancio/instancio/website/docs/user-guide.md

 ## Custom Generators

 Every type of object Instancio generates is through an implementation of the `Generator` interface.
-For users of the library, creating custom `Generators` offers a powerful mechanism for generating objects.
+For users of the library, implementing the `Generator` interface supports the following use cases:

+- Generating types not supported out of the box (for example Joda-Money).
+- Partially constructing domain objects in valid states and delegating population to the engine.
+- Packaging custom generators as a library that can be shared across projects.

-Combining generators with the concept of [models](#using-models) offers a flexible framework for generating random POJOs and creating reusable data generation libraries that can be shared across projects.
+Combining custom generators with [models](#using-models) provides a flexible framework for generating large domain POJOs with concise syntax.

 This section will cover the following topics: